 American Freedom Campaign

-Please fill in the information below and click on “Send my message” to send an E-mail to Dean Edley, urging the dismissal of John Yoo.
+We must stop him.
+Please fill in the information below and click on “Send my message” to send a message to President Bush, urging him to sign the intelligence authorization bill.

 FAIR USE NOTICE: This blog may contain copyrighted material.
 Such material is made available for educational purposes, to advance understanding of human rights, democracy, scientific, moral, ethical, and social justice issues, etc. This constitutes a ‘fair use’ of any such copyrighted material as provided for in Title 17 U.S.C. section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this site is distributed without profit to those who have expressed a prior interest in receiving the included information for research and educational purposes.
 If you wish to use copyrighted material from this site for purposes of your own that go beyond ‘fair use’, you must obtain permission from the copyright owner.